Kia ora to the Kia Ora Tai Chi team

 Jocelyn’s instructor qualifications and awards:

-• Approved/awarded as a Community Group Strength & Balance Programme exercise provider for ACC and Age Concern
+- Approved/awarded as a Community Group Strength & Balance Programme exercise provider for ACC, Age Concern and Harbour Sport.

 Jocelyn has also been awarded instructor certificates in: